 Formal complaints (signed by a student and sent to the Registrar) will be tracked on a spreadsheet provided on a secure shared drive.
 The Reporting Official handling the complaint is responsible for submitting the required information on the spreadsheet, including appeal information.
-Paper files and supporting documentation will be securely kept in the respective Registrar's Office.
+Paper files and supporting documentation will be securely kept in the respective Office of the Registrar.
 Tracking information will contain, but is not limited to the following information: